50 Unforgettable Things to Do in Riviera Nayarit

 6. Snorkel or scuba dive at Los Arcos Marine Park

-Los Arcos National Marine Park is one of the top spots in the Bandera’s Bay to go snorkeling and scuba diving.
-Los Arcos consists of five little islets with diverse marine and birdlife such as eels, rays, turtles, Blue-footed boobies, seahawks, pelicans, and more.
-Both snorkeling and diving here are great because there’s a shallow coral reef with tropical fish and a deep canyon that can be explored from 10-90 feet.
+Los Arcos National Marine Park is one of the top spots in Bandera’s Bay for snorkeling and scuba diving.
+Los Arcos consists of five little islets each with diverse marine and bird species including eels, rays, turtles, Blue-footed boobies, seahawks, pelicans, and more.

 7. Participate in a traditional cacao ceremony

 Cacao (cocoa) has been used throughout Mexico and Mesoamerica, not just for making chocolate, but for ritual ceremonies meant to offer therapeutic and medicinal healing.
-Throughout history, cacao has been an integral part of indigenous culture.
-There are a couple of opportunities in the Riviera Nayarit where you can learn about cacao and participate in artisanal workshops or even guided ceremonies.

-- Mexicolate – makes 100% pure cacao sweets and artisanal goods.
+- Mexicolate – 100% pure cacao sweets and artisanal goods.
 Shops in San Pancho, Sayulita, and Lo de Marcos.
 The owner, Toto, has organized ceremonies before for the employees.
 You could inquire about upcoming events.

-- Planeta Cacao – artisanal chocolate workshops
+- Planeta Cacao – Artisanal chocolate workshops

-- KaKawSana – cacao ceremonies in Lo de Marcos with practitioners Paola and Gustavo
+- KaKawSana – Cacao ceremonies in Lo de Marcos with practitioners Paola and Gustavo

 8. Cruise to Yelapa in Bandera’s Bay

-Yelapa is a quaint fishing village tucked on the edge of the Bandera’s Bay with no vehicles or government-owned land.
-Instead, it is fully owned and managed by the locals.
-The village whisks up images of unspoiled paradise, as it’s nestled in a private cove at the foothills of lush palm tree hills.
-It is worth taking at least a day trip or spending the night here.
+The village conjures up images of unspoiled paradise, nestled in a private seaside cove at the foothills of lush palm-covered hills.
+Having visited a few different times, it’s well worth taking at least a day trip or spending the night here in my opinion.

-There’s a recently erected history museum of Yelapa to learn about the locals and the village, two waterfalls to hike to, and the Yelapa beach where you can sprawl out with a margarita in hand.
+There’s a recently erected history museum of Yelapa to learn about the locals and the village, two waterfalls to hike to, and the Yelapa Beach where you can sprawl out with a margarita in hand.

 9. Catch a live play or circus show

 The building sits right next to the Circo de Los Ninos, which is a locally-run school of circus art created by the co-founder of the world-famous Cirque du Soleil.
-Visiting this town and enjoying all of the events and festivals is by far one of the best things to do in Riviera Nayarit!
+Visiting this town and enjoying all of its events and festivals is by far one of the best things to do in Riviera Nayarit!

 10. Boat to Coral Island in Guayabitos

-The island attracts lots of tourists, so plan your trip wisely!
 P.S.
-Before going, check for any signs of “red tide” when the water becomes murky with reddish-brown algae blooms.
+Before going, check for signs of “red tide” when the water becomes murky with reddish-brown algae blooms.

 11. Fish with the locals

-The Riviera Nayarit is home to dozens of fishing villages, so obviously fishing is a fun and culturally-immersive thing to do in Nayarit!
-You can practically walk up to the local fisherman on the beaches of Sayulita, La Cruz, or San Pancho and just ask the locals for a fishing tour.
+You can practically walk up to the local fishermen on the beaches of Sayulita, La Cruz, or San Pancho and just ask the locals for a fishing tour.
 Most will take you out on their local boats.
-Otherwise, you can book through official tour operators that will act as the middleman and organize your trip for you.

 12. Learn salsa dancing

-Have you ever been salsa dancing?
-It is a lot of fun to try for first-timers.
-Many times, the local bars offering live music will have a “salsa night” like at El Gallo in San Pancho on Fridays, or in Sayulita every Monday at Don Pedro’s.
-If you’re not sure what to do in Riviera Nayarit, why not try to learn a new Latin dance?
+The local bars offering live music often have a “salsa night” like at El Gallo in San Pancho on Fridays or in Sayulita every Monday at Don Pedro’s.

 13. Go on a yummy Mexican street food tour

-You can’t possibly visit the Riviera Nayarit and not go on a local food tour!
-Nayarit has such amazing food – from fresh seafood, international fare, authentic Mexican, and indigenous creations.
-The most popular tours are food tours in Puerto Vallarta simply for the diversity of food options available there, but you can easily go on a “DIY food tour” in the small towns and observe where the locals are eating and at which street stalls (that’s usually a good indicator for good food!).
+You’ll find that one of the best places to take a food tour is Puerto Vallarta, simply for the diversity of food options available there.
+Still, you can easily go on a “DIY food tour” in the small towns and observe where locals are eating, which is usually a good indicator of where the good food is!

 14. Lend a helping hand at Entreamigos Community Center

-Do you care about the environment?
-Sustainability?
-Community?
-Education?
-Then you’ll love touring and/or volunteering at the incredible Entreamgios Community Center in San Pancho.
-I volunteered here on and off while living in this pueblo and the community service, activism, and energy here are simply amazing.
+I volunteered here on and off while living in this pueblo, and the community service, activism, and energy here are simply amazing.
 Please consider supporting Entreamigos when you visit Riviera Nayarit.

 15. Tequila, mezcal, and Mexican wine tasting

-Mexico is famous for tequila, but have you heard of mezcal?
-Mezcal is referred to as tequila’s “smoky cousin”.
 The two are both made from agave – just different types.
-Blue agave is usually what tequila is made from, while mezcal can be made from 30+ agave plants.
-Mezcal also has that smoky effect because it is roasted in underground pits.
+Tequila is typically made with blue agave, while mezcal can be made from 30+ different agave plants.
+Mezcal also gets its smoky effect from being roasted in underground pits.

 16. Whale watch in the Bandera’s Bay

-Every year, humpback whales migrate south to mate in the warm waters of the Bandera’s Bay.
-Peak whale watching season in and around Vallarta is December-January, but you can often spot whales through March.
+Peak whale watching season in Riviera Nayarit is December-January, but you can often spot whales through March.

 There are plenty of whale watching tours in Nayarit to choose from, but please go with operators who work hard to conserve and protect the environment and the whales.